16 comments

 We will need to wait for the investigation to continue, and I hope Japan's rail people will not be so arrogant as to assume they can't learn something from it.

-• vshade 12 hours ago
+• vshade 12 days ago

 Spanish high speed lines are mostly separate from the legacy network as they have different gauges, there are a few parts of the railway with dual gauge tracks but it is that.
 The Santiago accident was on the conventional rail.

-• pmarg 12 hours ago
+• pmarg 12 days ago

 Just a small clarification, Spain has two distinct track stems for normal trains (Iberian gauge) and high speed rail (international gauge).
 High speed rail is completely separate from the iberian gauge network which is primarly used for city and regional trains.
 Only a few cargo trains use the high speed network.